-It’s not safe to sleep, be alert!
-Valuables get stolen in the buses frequently.
-If you notice any funny movements in your pockets exercise caution and ensure your bags are within eye view.
+Items and personal effects are stolen regularly on danfo buses, night especially.
+And in case you notice any funny movements in your pockets, double check and exercise caution and also ensure that your bags are within eye view.

 5. Enjoy the journey

 If anyone tries to intimidate you, show your “street” side.
-Other than that, keep it moving.
+Other than that, keep it moving and under control.

-Also, you’re no peace advocate, if you see people hauling insults at each other don’t interfere.
+Again, you’re no peace advocate so if you see people hauling insults at each other, don’t interfere.
 Entertain yourself because it could be the day’s work talking.

-Think I forgot anything?
-Feel free to add yours in the comment section.
+Feel free to add them below in the comment section.